patriarchy

 The power and maintenance of patriarchal dogma comes from constantly asserting the domination of men over women and children as natural, unquestionable, self-evident order of the world.
 Given by god(s), tradition, biology, you name it.
 There is always some indisputable reason why this particular mutation of patriarchy is un-shakable and the only truth about the world.

-Therefore, there are many methods of “justified” retaliation on those who speak the truth about it, who question whatever is the current flavour – ie. women not being allowed to go to university, men being born leaders and warriors, gay sex between men being most masculine because women are for breeding only, heterosexual nuclear family of 2+2 being gods natural creation, women being sex crazed witches, women being naturally pure and monogamous, etc etc.
+Therefore, there are many methods of “justified” retaliation on those who speak the truth about it, who question whatever is the current flavour of patriarchal dogma – ie. women not being allowed to study, men being born leaders and warriors, gay sex between men being most masculine because women are for breeding only, heterosexual nuclear family of 2+2 being gods natural creation, women being sex crazed witches, women being naturally pure and monogamous, etc etc.

 From social disapproval and emotional pressure, through shame, to physical restraining and removing, collective punishments, and if that doesn’t do the trick there’s interpersonal violence and institutionalisation in asylums or prisons.
 It’s always disconnection, threat, fear, pain, rejection, ostracism, exclusion, removal from resources, murder, and subsequent erasure from any records and memory.